Search

 3.3.
 A source of confusion for customers

 This practice is not without consequences.
-For an uninformed customer, the mention "under the editorial responsibility of..." can be misleading:
+For an uninformed customer, the phrase "under the editorial responsibility of…" can be misleading:

-• It suggests that the agent is legally responsible for the advertisement, when he does not have this legal power.
+• It suggests that the agent is legally responsible for the advertisement, when in fact he does not have this legal power.

 • It can create a false impression of autonomy, as if each advisor were independent of their network, which is not the case.

-• It can complicate recourse in the event of a dispute: a dissatisfied buyer or seller might believe that they must turn to the agent, when only the company holding the card can be held responsible.
+• It can complicate recourse in the event of a dispute: a dissatisfied buyer or seller might believe that they should turn to the agent, whereas only the company holding the card can be held liable.

-If traditional agencies don't use this term, it's because they don't feel the need to.
-In a traditional agency, advertisements are published under the agency's identity (which holds the professional card).
-Employed negotiators or sales agents appear as interlocutors, but without being presented as "editorial managers."
+Traditional agencies don't use this designation because they don't feel the need to.
+In a typical agency, listings are published under the agency's name (which holds the professional license).
+Salaried negotiators or sales agents appear as contacts, but are not presented as "editorial managers.".

-The contrast therefore comes from the strategy of the networks of agents, who seek to balance two contradictory imperatives:
+The contrast therefore stems from the strategy of agent networks, which seek to balance two contradictory imperatives:

-1. Legal centralization (the professional card is unique, at the headquarters).
+1. Legal centralisation (the professional card is unique, at headquarters).

-2. Commercial autonomy displayed (each agent is put forward as their own local representative).
+2. Displayed commercial autonomy (each agent is highlighted as their own local representative).

-Some legal experts and professionals believe that this statement creates harmful ambiguity because it blurs the distinction between legal liability and commercial communication.
-While it is not illegal in itself, it could be considered confusing under consumer law, which requires fair and transparent information.
+Some legal experts and professionals believe that this statement creates a damaging ambiguity, as it blurs the line between legal liability and commercial communication.
+While not illegal per se, it could be considered a source of confusion under consumer law, which requires fair and transparent information.

-4. The practical and legal issues of the mention
+4. The practical and legal implications of the designation

-The appearance of the phrase "Advertisement written under the editorial responsibility of..." is not neutral.
-It raises several issues that affect the clarity of the information given to consumers , the legal responsibility of professionals and the credibility of the real estate sector .
+The appearance of the phrase "Advertisement written under the editorial responsibility of…" is not insignificant.
+It raises several issues relating to the clarity of information given to consumers , the legal responsibility of professionals, and the credibility of the real estate sector .

 4.1.
 For customers: transparency or confusion?